ma-chengyuan/particle/README.md

 Advanced features like zero-width assertions and named captures are not, and **will not** be supported since that's generally an overkill for building lexers.

-If you print this NFA out and observe it in GraphViz, the NFA this time should be really similar to the one that is constructed by hand, except that the id assigned for states will probably be different.
+If you print this NFA out and observe it in Graphviz, the NFA this time should be really similar to the one that is constructed by hand, except that the id assigned for states will probably be different.

 #### Converting NFA to DFA